mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/query/topics/just-in-time.html.md

 The internal workflow of JIT can be divided into three different stages:

 1. Planner Stage

     This stage takes place in the Greenplum Database coordinator.
 The planner generates the plan tree of a query and its estimated cost.
-It then makes the decision of whether or not to trigger JIT compilation if:
+It then makes the decision to trigger JIT compilation if:
     - The configuration parameter [jit](../../../ref_guide/config_params/guc-list.html#jit) is `true`.
     - The configuration parameter [jit_expressions](../../../ref_guide/config_params/guc-list.html#jit_expressions) is `true`.
     - The estimated cost of the query is higher than the value of the configuration parameter [jit_above_cost](../../../ref_guide/config_params/guc-list.html#jit_above_cost).